andysalerno/llm-at-home/README.md

 TODO: rewrite in Rust to go alongside the Infer library :)

+TODO: package as a Docker container.

+## scraper

+A very simple http service written in Rust that accepts a list of URLs via POST request, and returns the webpage content at those urls, but scraped and converted from HTML into a readable format (for humans and LLMs) returned as chunks.

+Useful because both the AgentFlow project and the Infer project depend on scraping webpages for RAG.

+TODO: package as a Docker container.

 ## embedding-server

 A simple Python server that exposes an endpoint `/embeddings` for getting text embeddings.

+Useful because both AgentFlow and Infer services depend on getting embeddings.

 ## infer